Thomas Fane, 8th Earl of Westmorland

-Thomas Fane, 8th Earl of Westmorland (March 1701 – 25 November 1771) was a British MP for Lyme Regis and a lord commissioner of trade.
+Thomas Fane, 8th Earl of Westmorland (March 1701 – 25 November 1771) was an English politician and peer.
 He was an ancestor of the writer George Orwell.

 Biography

 Thomas Fane was the second son of Henry Fane of Brympton d'Evercy in Somerset and Anne Scrope, sister and coheir of John Scrope.
 Anne and John were the grandchildren of Colonel Adrian Scrope, a regicide of Charles I. Thomas Fane inherited John Scrope's fortune and mansion in Bristol, and Colonel Adrian Scrope's property in Oxfordshire and Buckinghamshire, which included Wormsley Park.

 In 1757 he succeeded his unmarried elder brother Francis to their father's Brympton estate and in 1762 inherited the title of Earl of Westmoreland from John Fane, 7th Earl of Westmorland, his father's childless second-cousin.
 This brought him the Earls of Westmorland seat at Apethorpe Hall in Northamptonshire.

-In 1727 Thomas Fane married Elizabeth Swymmer, the daughter of a Bristol merchant and member of the slave trade, William Swymmer.
+In 1727 Thomas Fane married Elizabeth Swymmer, the daughter of Bristol sugar merchant William Swymmer.
 The couple had two sons and two daughters, including: